jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/README.md

-Takes in Metadata.M.Final.tsv
+- Takes in Metadata.M.Final.tsv

-For each catigorical column, removes missing data.
+- For each catigorical column, removes missing data.
-    For PTB;
+    - For PTB;
-        Performs Chi-Square and cramers v.
+        - Performs Chi-Square and cramers v.

-        Fisher's Exact Test(if contingency_table.values < 5 and contingency_table.shape == (2, 2)  e.g. TB)
-        (DRINKING_SOURCE has a value < 5 but not 2x2.
+        - Fisher's Exact Test(if contingency_table.values < 5 and contingency_table.shape == (2, 2)  e.g. TB)(DRINKING_SOURCE has a value < 5 but not 2x2.
 This gets excluded).
-    For GAGEBRTH;
+    - For GAGEBRTH;
-        ANOVA and Kruskal-Wallis
+        - ANOVA and Kruskal-Wallis

-Subsets df to specific columns and removes missing data across the board.
+- Subsets df to specific columns and removes missing data across the board.

-# Multicollinearity Check
-VIF is used to asses each variable.
+- VIF is used to asses each variable.
 MainHap and FUEL_FOR_COOK are one-hot encoded and the 1st is dropped.

-Pearson correlation: Using same df from above except 1st is not droped.
+- Pearson correlation: Using same df from above except 1st is not droped.

-Output results:Separate Bonferroni correction for each test type.
+- Output results:Separate Bonferroni correction for each test type.